irmen/Pyro4/docs/source/upgrading.rst

 General differences from Pyro 3.x
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Pyro4 requires Python 2.6 or newer.
-Pyro 3.x supports Python 2.5 (Pyro 3.12 and older, even support Python 2.4)
+Pyro 3.x supports Python 2.5 (Pyro 3.12 and older even support Python 2.4)
 - Toplevel package name has been changed from ``Pyro`` into ``Pyro4``
 - Mobile code support has been removed.
-- Remote attribute access (``DynamicProxyWithAttrs``) has been removed (slight chance it appears again in the future in a different form)
+- Remote attribute access (``DynamicProxyWithAttrs``) is available in the normal proxy but different (you need to use exposed properties)
 - Event server has been removed (slight chance it appears again in the future in a different form).
 - SSL support has been removed.
 Likely to appear again in a future version.
 - You don't need to import the various sub packages.
 Just ``import Pyro4`` and you're done: the main Pyro API elements are available directly in the ``Pyro4`` package.